tainabueno/data_science/README.md

 <sub>*UI/UX Designer* - Ph.D. student in Design and Media at PosDesign UFSC</sub>

-Graduated in Design (2010) with a specialization in Design and Brand Management: Branding (2012).
-Master in Design - Methods for Human Factors/Ergonomics by PPGDesign from UDESC (State University of Santa Catarina) as a researcher/scholarship CAPES DS.
+Bachelor in Design (2010) with a specialization in Design and Brand Management: Branding (2012).
+Masters in Design - Methods for Human Factors/Ergonomics by PPGDesign from UDESC (State University of Santa Catarina) as a researcher/scholarship CAPES DS.
 Ph.D. student in Design and Media at PosDesign UFSC (Federal University of Santa Catarina) also as a researcher/scholarship CAPES DS.

 My field of experience is print and digital visual programming, as well as UI & UX in mobile applications and web-based programs, working in a technology company, advertising agencies, printed newspaper, and university professor.